trongrg/single_table_globalize3/readme.md

 Single Table Globalize3 is the successor of Globalize3.
 Instead of creating tables for every model, it just creates one single table to store all translations

+# Motivations

+Globalize3 is a great way to internationalize rails applications.
+However, I feel uncomfortable to add too many tables to my database.
+Maybe it's not that many, but when ever I want to translate more models/attributes, I will have to add a migration to either create new tables or add new columns.
+Why not just have a single table to store all the translations instead?

 # Credits
 * Sven Fuchs, Joshua Harvey, Clemens Kofler, John-Paul Bader, Tomasz Stachewicz, Philip Arndt and other contributors for the great globalize3 project
 * My girlfriend for inspiring me to complete this